iszczesniak/cpp/callable/index.md

 policy is given, *all variables* used in the body are captured, and we do not have to list them.

+When a variable is captured by value, the closure keeps in its member field a copy of the value of the captured variable, i.e., the member field was initialized by copying the value of the captured variable.
+When a variable is captured by reference, the closure keeps in its member field a reference to the captured variable, i.e., the member reference was initialized with the captured variable.

 We set the default capture-by-value policy with `=`.
-When a variable is captured by value, the closure has a copy of the variable as a member field, i.e., the member field was initialized by copying the value of the captured value.
 For example:

 {% highlight c++ %}
 {% include_relative capture3.cc %}